-The first row (both sides) of the parking lot nearest the school is reserved for the staff or for other vehicles as marked.
-The parking places next to the building are reserved for adult visitors and handicapped individuals.
 Parking will be on a first come, first serve basis, and students must park in the lot west of the main building.
 Failure to comply may result in disciplinary action.

-Students should not block traffic by double parking on the end of the rows; these are emergency exits for fire and police vehicles.
 Vehicles may be towed if drivers do not abide by the parking regulations, and/or loss of parking/driving privileges may result.